 5. Prepositional Phrases Lesson Plan for Elementary School

 Use this lesson plan to help you teach your 4th grade students about prepositional phrases.
 Start with an informational text lesson and instructional activity, then play games using materials you already have on hand.

 6. Prepositional Phrase Lesson for Kids: Definition & Examples

 Prepositional phrases allow us to communicate relationships between objects.
 Prepositional phrases commonly answer the questions, ~'where~' and~'when.'
-Read on for a quick review on what a preposition is, and learn how prepositional phrases are incredibly important to communication.
+Complete this lesson for a quick review on what a preposition is and learn how prepositional phrases are incredibly important to communication.